Twice: 2021–2022: International expansion and fourth world tour, "III"

+On July 28, the group released their third Japanese studio album, Perfect World, which includes the lead single of the same name.
 The group released their first official all-English single, "The Feels", on October 1.
 At the end of the single's music video, their third Korean studio album (sixth overall) and fourth world tour were teased.
 On October 11, "The Feels" debuted at number 83 on the Billboard Hot 100, marking the group's first appearance on the chart.
 The song also made its way to the UK Singles Chart, where it peaked at number 80.
-The group's third Korean studio album, Formula of Love: O+T=<3, was released on November 12 with its title track, "Scientist".
+The group's third Korean studio album, Formula of Love: O+T=<3, was released on November 12 with its lead single, "Scientist".
 The album peaked at number 3 on the Billboard 200, breaking Taste of Love's record.

 On November 15, the group announced five initial North American tour dates of their fourth world tour, "III".
 They embarked on the tour with a two-day concert in Seoul on December 25–26.
 On December 3, Twice pre-released their ninth Japanese single, "Doughnut", with an accompanying music video.
 It was physically released on December 15 in Japan.
+On March 16, 2022, they released their fourth Japanese compilation album #Twice4, which became their eighth number 1 album on the Oricon Albums Chart, making Twice the first foreign female artist to achieve this feat.

-With the successful completion of their seven-date U.S. leg of the “III” World Tour which concluded on February 27, 2022, Twice became the first female K-pop act to hold two separate arena tours in the world’s biggest music market, bringing out an audience of approximately 100,000 people.
-Originally, only one date for Los Angeles and New York were announced, but second shows were quickly added to both cities added due to high demand after the sellout.
+With the successful completion of their seven-date U.S. leg of the "III" World Tour which concluded on February 27, 2022, Twice became the first female K-pop act to hold two separate arena tours in the world's biggest music market, bringing out an audience of approximately 100,000 people.
+Originally, only one date for Los Angeles and New York was announced, but second shows were quickly added to both cities added due to high demand after the sellout.
 Following the success of their US tour, Twice announced an encore concert at the Banc of California Stadium in Los Angeles, making them the first female K-pop group to headline a stadium concert in the United States.
 Initially announcing only one date for May 14, the group decided to hold an additional performance on May 15 following high demand.
-In addition, the group is scheduled to hold their Tokyo Dome concert in Japan for two days on April 23 and 24, but as the tickets were sold out at the same time as the opening sale, they added a performance on the 25th.
-With three sold out dates at the Tokyo Dome, Twice became the first Kpop girl group and the second girl group overall (following AKB48) to hold a three-day concert at the said venue.
+In addition, the group was scheduled to hold their Tokyo Dome concert in Japan for two days on April 23 and 24, but as the tickets were sold out at the same time as the opening sale, they added a performance on the 25th.
+With three sold-out dates at the Tokyo Dome, Twice became the first K-pop girl group and the second girl group overall (following AKB48) to hold a three-day concert at the said venue.

-On July 12, all members of Twice renewed their contracts with JYP Entertainment.
-The same day, it was announced that Twice would release their eleventh Korean EP, Between 1&2, on August 26.

-On December 21, it was announced that Twice would release a pre-release English single "Moonlight Sunrise" on January 20, 2023 and their twelfth Korean EP, Ready to Be on March 10, 2023.